 The birth of a child should be a joyous occasion.
 Sadly, hundreds of thousands of births result in injury to mother and baby every year.
 If your child has experienced a birth injury in St. Louis, MO, the responsible party should be held accountable.

-Bradley Law has represented injured children and their families in medical malpractice cases for more than 20 years.
+Bradley Law Personal Injury Lawyers has represented injured children and their families in medical malpractice cases for more than 20 years.
 Contact our law firm or call us at (314) 400-0000 for a free consultation with an experienced St. Louis birth injury lawyer ready to help you.

-How Bradley Law Can Help You After a Birth Injury in St. Louis, MO
+How Bradley Law Personal Injury Lawyers Can Help You After a Birth Injury in St. Louis, MO

 A birth injury is one of the most devastating types of medical malpractice.
 In an instant, your otherwise healthy child can be left with life-long impairments, chronic pain, or reduced function.
 However, medical malpractice cases are one of the hardest types of personal injury cases to prove.
-You deserve an experienced St. Louis personal injury lawyer ready to take on your case and fight for the compensation your child will need.
+You deserve experienced personal injury lawyers in St. Louis ready to take on your case and fight for the compensation your child will need.

 E. Ryan Bradley founded Bradley Law to give injured patients and their families the robust legal representation they deserve.
 Attorney Bradley began his legal career working for insurance companies and uses this insight to level the playing field for medical malpractice victims.
 Attorney Bradley has earned the highest Martindale-Hubbell AV rating possible.